 This is true agile project management.

 3. Complement your sprint plan with a project roadmap

 Finally, because you are now approaching your project more strategically, you will want to add a strategic tool to your toolbox — a project roadmap.

 Yes, roadmaps are traditionally associated with product development.
-But when you consider a roadmap’s true purpose — to concisely document and communicate the strategic goals behind an initiative — you can understand why roadmaps are used for all sorts of projects.
+But when you consider an agile roadmap’s true purpose — to concisely document and communicate the strategic goals behind an initiative — you can understand why roadmaps are used for all sorts of projects.

 Smart project management still requires using a tool to track and update the project details as well as to enable fast and convenient communication among your team.
 Purpose-built project management tools, like JIRA and Pivotal Tracker, will still form the cornerstone of your team’s task management and give you a clear view of their day-to-day progress.

 This will prove to be a valuable document throughout the process in that it will give you a quick way to check in periodically to make sure you are still on track with your strategic goals, and it will help you communicate to your team why they are doing what you’re asking them to do.